taichi-dev/taichi/docs/layout.rst

 Impact on performance
 ---------------------

 The difference in layout is usually ignored by ordinal users.
 However, locality sometimes have significant impact on performance especially when your tensor is huge.
+It's better to place two often-used-together elements as close as possible.

 Let's take a simple 1-D wave equation solver as example:

 .. code-block:: python